“Beloved, if God so loved us, we also ought to love one another.”

 we also ought [to be indebted] to love one another

 An onus falls on those who are the recipients of God’s love.
 How can a Christian not love someone God loves?
-God’s love is a motivation for love of fellow Christians.
+God’s love is a motivation for the love of fellow Christians.
 It is incumbent upon us to love as Jesus loved.
 None of us has gone to the extent of the cross for others.
 The very nature of the cross is selflessness.
 If God loved us without our loving Him, then we ought to love others without their loving us.

 The word “ought” is a contraction of two English words: owes it.
-We owe love to fellow Christians for God’s sake and for the sake of His love for us.
+We owe love to fellow Christians for God’s sake and the sake of His love for us.
 We ought to serve them and minister to them.
 There is no question that the believer falls under a moral obligation to love fellow Christians.
-This is the third time we have met this word “ought.”
+This is the third time we have met the word “ought.”

-2: 6 “He who says he abides in Him ought himself also to walk just as He walked.”
+1 Jn 2:6, “He who says he abides in Him ought himself also to walk just as He walked.”

-3: 16 “By this we know love, because He laid down His life for us.
+1 Jn 3:16, “By this we know love, because He laid down His life for us.
 And we also ought to lay down our lives for the brethren.”

 If God loved us without our loving Him, then we ought to love others without their loving us.